 The Company operates under three reportable segments, primarily aligned with the geographical locations of its subsidiaries: (1) FEI-NY, (2) Gillam-FEI; and (3) FEI-Zyfer.
 Within each segment the Company designs, develops, manufactures and markets precision time and frequency control products for different markets as described below.
 The Company's Chief Executive Officer measures segment performance based on total revenues and profits generated by each geographic center rather than on the specific types of customers or end-users.
-Consequently, the Company's Union determined that the segments indicated above appropriately reflect the way the Company's management views the business.
-The FEI-NY segment, which operates out of the Company's Long Island, New York headquarters facility also includes the operations of the Company's wholly-owned subsidiaries, FEI-Asia and FEI-Elcom.
+Consequently, the Company determined that the segments indicated above appropriately reflect the way the Company's management views the business.
+The FEI-NY segment, which operates out of the Company's Long Island, New York headquarters facility, also includes the operations of the Company's wholly-owned subsidiaries, FEI-Asia and FEI-Elcom.
 FEI-Asia functions as a manufacturing facility for FEI-NY and other segments with historically minimal sales to outside customers.
 Beginning in late fiscal year 2014, FEI-Asia began shipping higher volumes of product to third parties as a contract manufacturer.
 FEI-Elcom, in addition to its own product line, provides design and technical support for the FEI-NY segment's satellite business.
-The products manufactured by the FEI-NY segment are principally marketed to the commercial and U.S. Government satellite markets, to other U.S. Department of Defense ("DDD") programs and to wireless communications networks.
-The Gillam-FEI segment operates out of Belgium and France and designs, develops and manufactures products for network synchronization and monitoring.
+The products manufactured by the FEI-NY segment are principally marketed to the Gillam-FEI segment operates out of Belgium and France and designs, develops and manufactures products for network synchronization and monitoring.
 Its products are currently sold primarily to non-U.S. customers.
-The primary business of the FEI-Zyfer segment, which operates out of California, is the design and manufacture of products which incorporate GPS technologies.
-FEI-Zyfer sells its products to both commercial and U.S. Government customers, collaborates with other FEI segment operates out of California, is the design and manufac
+The primary business of the FEI-Zyfer segment, which operates out of California, is the design and manufacture of products which incorporate GPS technologies and rugged high-precision-clocks that are designed and manufactured at FEI-NY.
+FEI-Zyfer sells its products to both commercial and U.S. Government customers, collaborates with other FEI segments on joint product development activities and provides sales and support for network synchronization products.

-During fiscal years 2015 and 2014, approximately 81% and 78%, respectively, of the Company's consolidated revenues were from products sold by the FEI-NY segment.
-Sales by Gillam-FEI were approximately 10% and 14% of consolidated revenues for fiscal years 2015 and 2014, respectively.
-In fiscal years 2015 and 2014, sales for the FEI-Zyfer segment were 12% and 11% of consolidated revenues, respectively.
+During fiscal years 2016 and 2015, approximately 73% and 81%, respectively, of the Company's consolidated revenues were from products sold by the FEI-NY segment.
+Sales by Gillam-FEI were approximately 10% of consolidated revenues for fiscal years 2016 and 2015.
+In fiscal years 2016 and 2015, sales for the FEI-Zyfer segment were 20% and 12% of consolidated revenues, respectively.
 (The sum of annual sales percentages exceeds 100% due to intersegment sales.)

-Consolidated revenues include sales to end-users in countries located outside of the U.S. During fiscal years 2015 and 2014, foreign sales comprised 31% and 26%, respectively, of consolidated revenues.
+Consolidated revenues include sales to end-users in countries located outside of the U.S, primarily in Europe and China.
+During fiscal years 2016 and 2015, foreign sales comprised 19% and 31%, respectively, of consolidated revenues.
 For segment information, see Note 13 to the Consolidated Financial Statements.

-FEI-NY SEGMENT:
+FEI-NY segment:

-The Company provides precision time, frequency generation and synchronization products and subsystems that are found on-board satellites, in ground-based communications, and imbedded in moving platforms operated by the U.S. military.
+The Company provides precision time, frequency generation and synchronization products and subsystems that are found on-board satellites, in ground-based communication stations, and imbedded in moving platforms operated by the U.S. military.
 The Company has made a substantial investment in research and development to apply its core technologies to satellite payloads, non-space DOD programs and network infrastructure markets.
 Revenues from satellite payloads, both for commercial and U.S. Government applications have increased in recent years while the portion of network infrastructure sales was reduced.
 The Company expects to continue to generate substantial revenues from deployment of new and replacement satellites and other U.S. Government/DOD applications including sales of ruggedized subsystems for moving platforms of the U.S. military.